Michael Cacoyannis

-Michalis Kakogiannis (Μιχάλης Κακογιάννης; /kækəˈjænɪs/; 11 June 1922 – 25 July 2011), usually credited as Michael Cacoyannis or Michael Yannis, was a Greek Cypriot filmmaker, theatre director, and playwright.
+Michael Cacoyannis (/kækəˈjænɪs/; Μιχάλης Κακογιάννης; 11 June 1921 – 25 July 2011) was a Cypriot and Greek filmmaker, playwright and actor.
 He is best known for writing, directing, producing, and editing Zorba the Greek (1964), an adaptation of Nikos Kazantzakis' novel of the same name.
 He also directed the 1983 Broadway revival of the musical based on the film in addition to writing, directing, designing, and translating dozens of stage play and opera productions.

-Cacoyannis was nominated for five Academy Awards, more than any other any Cypriot: three of the nominations were for Zorba the Greek (Best Picture, Best Director, and Best Adapted Screenplay) whilst the other two were Best Foreign Language Film nominations for Electra (1962) and Iphigenia (1977).
+Cacoyannis was nominated for five Academy Awards, more than any other Cypriot: three of the nominations were for Zorba the Greek (Best Picture, Best Director, and Best Adapted Screenplay) whilst the other two were Best Foreign Language Film nominations for Electra (1962) and Iphigenia (1977).
 He received many other accolades, including the Technical Grand Prize and six Palme d'Or nominations at the Cannes Film Festival.

 Early life

-Cacoyannis was born Michalis Kakogiannis in on 11 June 1922 in Limassol, which was then part of British Cyprus.
+Cacoyannis was born Michalis Kakogiannis in on 11 June 1921 in Limassol, which was then part of British Cyprus.
 His father, Panayotis Loizou Cacoyannis, had been knighted in King Edward VIII's 1936 Birthday Honours for public services in Cyprus.
 His sister, Stella Soulioti, became a politician.